The big debate: carpet vs wood floor – which do you prefer?

 - If you live in a flat or apartment you won’t appreciate the tenants above you if they have noisy wooden floors.

 How do we feel about bringing back carpets into our homes?
+The carpet vs wood floor debate has been raging for a few years now, here are some pros and cons for carpets.

 - Carpets add warmth to a room and give it a much cosier feel.